vJourneyman/lakgraph/content/Kings go off-ice in Washington, McLellan and Doughty detail benefits of a different type of practice - LA Kings Insider.md

 ---
-title: "Kings go off-ice in Washington, McLellan and Doughty detail benefits of a different type of practice - LA Kings Insider"
+title: Kings go off-ice in Washington, McLellan and Doughty detail benefits of a different type of practice - LA Kings Insider
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Kings go off-ice in Washington, McLellan and Doughty detail benefits of a different type of practice - LA Kings Insider